zhen6618/zhen6618.github.io/_pages/about.md

   }
 </style>

 I am currently a Researcher at **Tencent Hunyuan**, focusing on 3D Foundation Models and Embodied AI.
-My long-term goal is to make 3D creation accessible to everyone and explore generating 3D worlds where embodied agents can freely explore and learn.

-I received my Ph.D. degree from the Institute of Automation, Chinese Academy of Sciences (CASIA) in 2026.

 ---